-The easiest way to travel in Dubai is by taxi.
-It’s not very expensive; kilometer price is around 2,5-3 AED (0,6-0,75 EUR).
-We used taxi a lot and with five of us it was often the cheapest way to travel around.
-The only disadvantage of taking a taxi in Dubai can be the busy traffic.
+Taxi in Dubai costs less than a euro per kilometer.
+We used taxis a lot and with the whole family sharing a car, it was often the cheapest way to travel around the city.
+The only disadvantage of taking a taxi in Dubai is the busy traffic.

 The fastest way to travel big distances in Dubai is the metro.
 It’s easy, it’s efficient, and the trains run every couple of minutes.
 Disadvantages are the location of the metro stations (depending on where you are staying), and the long waiting times at the ticket booths.

-The first time you use the metro, you buy a red NOL card, and they charge you 2AED for it.
+The first time you use the metro, you buy a red NOL card, and they charge you 2 AED for it.
 You can load a certain amount of money on the card and avoid having to queue every time you travel, or you can pay per ride.

 We paid 8.5 AED/pp from Jumeirah Lake Towers (JLT) Station to Dubai Mall (Burj Khalifa) and the same price from JLT to The Mall of The Emirates which is only half as far, because the price is the same for 3, 4, or 5 zones.

 It runs every 15-20 minutes depending on the time of the day.
 We, and especially the kids, enjoyed it – it was a bit like a sightseeing tour of the Marina and saved us a 3km walk from Marina Promenade to Marina Walk.
 We walked back afterwards as the Marina promenade is a very lively and pleasant place to walk around in the evening.

-Ticket costs 3, 5, 8, or 11 AED depending on the number of stops.
+Ticket costs 3, 5, 8, or 11 AED (1-3 EUR) depending on the number of stops.
 Children under 5 travel free.

-There are more comfortable ways to travel on Dubai creek including a water taxi or a sightseeing water bus, but the traditional Abra (take the motorised version) is much more fun and it’s very cheap too.
+There are more comfortable ways to travel on Dubai creek including a water taxi or a sightseeing water bus, but the traditional Abra (take the motorized version) is much more fun and it’s very cheap too.